 What affects how much lead leaches into your well water?

 The two biggest factors that determine the likelihood that lead is present in your well water and its potential to get into your water supply are

 - The length of time water is in contact with lead before being used

 - The corrosiveness of the water due to either high pH or low pH.

-First, try to determine the source of the lead in your water.
-If the groundwater coming into the well is not the problem, a water well system contractor can inspect your well system for any components that contain higher lead levels.
+A water well system contractor can perform a professional well inspection and determine the source of the lead in your water.
+A professional well inspection will include a thorough examination of the groundwater and inspect your well system for any components that contain higher lead levels.
 A plumber may be able to help in identifying the sources of lead in the household plumbing.
-If household plumbing or well system components are the source of unsafe levels of lead, the home owner has three basic options:
+If household plumbing or well system components are the source of unsafe levels of lead, the homeowner has three options:

-“Potential treatment options for lead can include filters, reverse osmosis units, and distillers.
+- “Potential treatment options for lead can include filters, reverse osmosis units, and distillers.
 Make sure the system is certified under NSF/ANSI standards for lead reduction, which means that the system has been independently verified to be able to reduce lead from 0.150 mg/L to 0.010 mg/L or less.

-“If you have a private well and have high lead levels, the problem could be due to low pH.
+- “If you have a private well and have high lead levels, the problem could be due to low pH.
 When pH levels drop below 7.0, water becomes acidic which can cause lead to leach from plumbing fixtures.
 Acid neutralizing systems are generally used to correct this situation.
 By adding a chemical like soda ash to the water to boost pH above 7.0, the system can help reduce both lead and copper leaching attributable to low pH.